MdYusufBinNur/fastify-knex-starter/README.md

 ## Project Structure

+- app contains all separated logic
+- subdirectories of app contain encapsulated applications
+- handlers take care of request/response data
+- services take care of database operations
+- schemas define serialization and validation
-- plugins are globally available
+- plugins are globally available logic
 - routes are encapsulated logic
-- controllers are route handlers, `this` comes by default. arrow functions will break this.
+- `this` context is enabled inside handlers by default. arrow functions will break the context.
 - database has migrations and schema, used by `knex` commands

 ## Learn More